 Your vendors are the people who will ensure that attendees are comfortable, fed, and entertained, so you must select the best vendors possible.
 There are many vendors to secure for your event, from Wifi providers and caterers to equipment rentals and attendee software.
 It is important to keep track of each vendor’s contract and deliverables to ensure there are no surprises when they start work.

-Conference Planning Task #7) Search for sponsors.
+Task #7 - Search for sponsors.

 Sponsors are a huge source of revenue to help offset initial event costs.
 Corporate sponsorship is a common practice for industry conferences; often, industry vendors will be looking to sponsor events.
 To attract sponsors, it is important to establish all the various events and material available for sponsorship and then create sponsorship packages for your team to send to your list of ideal sponsors.